AlexRiveraU/reading-notes/read-37.md

 ### Things I want to know more about

-* I would like to know more about implementing React and Next.js in python.
+* I would like to know more about implementing React and Next.js.

 ---